7 Best Taper Fade Haircuts for Men

 You can customise the level of taper fade you want, from a low to a higher fade, but we suggest going with a low fade for the best look.
 Additionally, removing hair from the sides of the head can help highlight your facial structure, so if you’ve got great cheekbones, this is the perfect haircut to show them off.

-Here are the key characteristics of a taper fade on Afro hair:
+Here are the biggest things to remember when it comes to a taper fade on Afro hair:

 5. Taper Fade Curly Hair

-Here are the key characteristics of a taper fade with curly hair:
+Here are the biggest things to remember when it comes to a taper fade with curly hair:

 6. Burst Taper

 For the most extreme variation of the taper haircut, ask your hairdresser for a burst taper.
-The burst fade haircut stands out from other fade haircuts thanks to its unique and dramatic features.
+The burst fade haircut stands out from other fade haircuts thanks to its unique semi-circle-shaped fade arc.
 This style involves tapering the hairline behind the ear while leaving the hair at the back longer, resulting in a burst effect at the neck that follows the curve of the ears.
-It’s a flattering cut that works well on both short and medium-length hair.
+While it is a flattering cut that works well on both short and medium-length hair, it’s certainly not for everyone and it can be a challenging cut to perfect.

-Here are the key characteristics of a burst taper fade:
+Here are the biggest things to remember when it comes to a burst taper fade:

 7. Taper with Natural Flow

-If you’re very into your mullet and want to take it to the next level with a fade, we recommend a taper with a natural nape/flow haircut.
+I know I said that whatever you do to the sideburns, you must do to the nape, but there are exceptions to every rule.
+If you’re very into your mullet and want to take it to the next level with a fade, I recommend a taper with a natural nape/flow haircut.
 In this style, the sideburns are faded completely and the back is left longer to create a modern mullet style.
 If you don’t like the “boxy” or squared-off look, then this is the best fade haircut for you.

-Here are the key characteristics of a taper fade with natural flow:
+Here are the biggest things to remember when it comes to a taper fade with natural flow:

 What is a Taper Fade Haircut?